NicolaHristov/SportsApp/README.md

 🔗 [GitHub Repository](https://github.com/nicolahristov/SportsApp)

 A full-stack Spring Boot web application for managing athletics and swimming disciplines.
 Features include user registration and login, role-based access control, Cloudinary image integration, champion and world record pages, and a commenting system for logged-in users.

-The app is deployed to Render and uses PlanetScale as a production-ready cloud MySQL database.
+The app is deployed to Render and uses Railway (PostgreSQL) as the production database.
 Schema migrations are managed by Flyway to ensure consistency across environments and support version control of the database structure.

 ## 🖼️ Screenshots